optim-corp/cios-golang-sdk/README.md

-# OPTiM Cloud IoT OS Golang SDK
+# OPTiM Cloud IoT OS Golang SDK (0.4.2)

 It is a convenient SDK to use [OPTiM Cloud IoT OS(CIOS)](https://www.optim.cloud/platform/) in Go language.

 This SDK uses OpenAPI and is generated in code.
 OpenAPI will be split at a later date, but is now included in the code.
+It is imperfect.

 ## Instration